grandwazir/jekyll-plugin-site/getting_started.md

 You can also prevent players from setting a world in a location where they are unable to build.
 This is helpful for example in adventure maps where teleportation could cause you problems.

 All you need to do is download WorldGuard and region the areas of your world.
-Hearthstone will check with WorldGuard to see if a player is allowed to build in an area.
+TimedRestore will check with WorldGuard to see if a player is allowed to build in an area.
 It is that simple!
 ## Going home

 You can teleport home at any time by typing `/home` providing it is not cooling down.
 This will instantly teleport to your home in your current world.
 Unless I have permission I would not be able to teleport again until my cooldown has expired.